Ekanshthegreat/revisitingSQL/README.md

 ^	Represents any character not in the brackets *
 -	Represents any single character within the specified range * {}	Represents any escaped character **

+Different Types of SQL JOINs
+Here are the different types of the JOINs in SQL:

+(INNER) JOIN: Returns records that have matching values in both tables LEFT (OUTER) JOIN: Returns all records from the left table, and the matched records from the right table RIGHT (OUTER) JOIN: Returns all records from the right table, and the matched records from the left table FULL (OUTER) JOIN: Returns all records when there is a match in either left or right table

+#
+SELECT Products.ProductID, Products.ProductName, Categories.CategoryName
+FROM Products
+INNER JOIN Categories ON Products.CategoryID = Categories.CategoryID

+#
+SELECT column_name(s)
+FROM table_name
+WHERE condition
+GROUP BY column_name(s)
+ORDER BY column_name(s);

+eg. The following SQL statement lists the number of customers in each country:

+SELECT COUNT(CustomerID), Country
+FROM Customers
+GROUP BY Country;

+The INSERT INTO SELECT statement copies data from one table and inserts it into another table.

+The INSERT INTO SELECT statement requires that the data types in source and target tables match.

+Example
+Copy only the German suppliers into "Customers":

+INSERT INTO Customers (CustomerName, City, Country) SELECT SupplierName, City, Country FROM Suppliers WHERE Country='Germany';

+The following SQL goes through conditions and returns a value when the first condition is met:

+ExampleGet your own SQL Server
+SELECT OrderID, Quantity,
+CASE
+    WHEN Quantity > 30 THEN 'The quantity is greater than 30' WHEN Quantity = 30 THEN 'The quantity is 30'
+    ELSE 'The quantity is under 30'
+END AS QuantityText
+FROM OrderDetails;

+The following SQL will order the customers by City.
+However, if City is NULL, then order by Country:

+Example
+SELECT CustomerName, City, Country
+FROM Customers
+ORDER BY
+(CASE
+    WHEN City IS NULL THEN Country
+    ELSE City
+END);

+What is a Stored Procedure?
+A stored procedure is a prepared SQL code that you can save, so the code can be reused over and over again.

+So if you have an SQL query that you write over and over again, save it as a stored procedure, and then just call it to execute it.

+You can also pass parameters to a stored procedure, so that the stored procedure can act based on the parameter value(s) that is passed.

+Stored Procedure Syntax:

+CREATE PROCEDURE procedure_name
+AS sql_statement
+GO;
+Execute a Stored Procedure
+EXEC procedure_name;

+CREATE DATABASE testDB;
+DROP DATABASE testDB;

+CREATE TABLE Persons (
+    PersonID int,
+    LastName varchar(255),
+    FirstName varchar(255),
+    Address varchar(255),
+    City varchar(255)
+);

+CREATE TABLE TestTable AS
+SELECT customername, contactname
+FROM customers;

+The TRUNCATE TABLE statement is used to delete the data inside a table, but not the table itself:  TRUNCATE TABLE table_name;

+NOT NULL - Ensures that a column cannot have a NULL value UNIQUE - Ensures that all values in a column are different PRIMARY KEY - A combination of a NOT NULL and UNIQUE.
+Uniquely identifies each row in a table FOREIGN KEY - Prevents actions that would destroy links between tables CHECK - Ensures that the values in a column satisfies a specific condition DEFAULT - Sets a default value for a column if no value is specified CREATE INDEX - Used to create and retrieve data from the database very quickly